Presentation from AAUW-PA state conference April 13-15, 2018 — Gerrymandering Taking Away Our Voice.

 Introduced by Senator Boscola (District 18).
 Currently in Senate State Government Committee.

-SUPPORT HB722 This bill will be introduced April 26, 2017.
+SUPPORT HB722 in it’s original version This bill was introduced April 26, 2017.
 Representatives Samuelson (District 135) and Roe (District 158) shared the co-sponsor memo for HB722, a joint resolution to amend the Pennsylvania Constitution to establish an independent citizens commission to redistrict State Senate, State House and Congressional districts.
 As of August 2, 2017 there are 96 bipartisan co-sponsors.
 That is almost a majority!
 Check here to see if your Representative is a co-sponsor.
 On April 11, 2018 Representative Metcalfe, Chair of the House State Government Committee, hastily convened the committee and brought forward an amendment that guts the original version–and makes the process of drawing district lines even more prone to political influence.
 We oppose this amendment.

 TAKE ACTION as an Individual